spacecatpixel/lokidocs/docs/ServiceNodes/RunServiceNodeAsService.md

 - Test 1.
 Check lokid.service status: `systemctl status lokid.service`.
 The output should show you that lokid.service is loaded and active.

 - Test 2.
-Check the Service Node status (remember to replace YOUR_LOKI_FILES_FOLDER with your own):
+Check the Service Node status:
 `~/loki/./lokid print_sn_status` (`~` character replaces user's home directory full path, do not skip it!).
 >     For Testnet,  append the --testnet flag at the end of the command.